-At the same time, they have also secured the services of Emre Can, which brings us to the same routine of dividing this round-up into two parts – arrivals and departures.
-But, if you are new to this series, you should definitely take a look at the previous week edition of this Borussia Dortmund transfer-up here.
+Without further ado, let us follow the same routine of dividing this round-up into two parts – arrivals and departures.
+But, if you are new to this series, you can take a look at the previous week edition of this Borussia Dortmund transfer round-up here.

 It seems that the Borussia Dortmund officials have finally identified that their real problem lies in defence.
 Having brought in Can in January, they are constantly searching for more defensive reinforcements in the market.

 This week, respected football journalist Nicolo Schira has claimed that a Dortmund scout was present during the game between Juventus and Hellas Verona in order to keep an eye on Marash Kumbulla.
 The 20-year-old defender starred in Verona’s sensational 2-1 win over the Italian champions.

 It wasn’t his first great performance as the youngster has been one of the rising stars in Serie A this season.
 Therefore, it is no wonder that Manchester City scouts were also present while earlier this month, Chelsea were keeping an eye on him against AS Roma.